Skip to content

 Key Findings

-• Stage 2 yields an average improvement of 5.2%, with primary contributions in the Helpful setting, confirming that the CC gate effectively leverages context.
+• Stage 2 provides a 5.2% average Gain, primarily in Helpful scenarios, indicating the CC gate effectively utilizes context.

-• The fallback decoder is invoked on only 1–2% of tokens, indicating that most gains stem from routing decisions themselves rather than contrastive mixing.
+• The fallback decoder is invoked for only 1-2% of tokens, showing most gains come from routing decisions rather than contrastive mixing.

-• As an adapter, NWCAD can be stacked on top of CAD/AdaCAD/CoCoA, consistently improving performance by 7–40 percentage points.
+• NWCAD acts as an adapter that can be stacked on top of CAD/AdaCAD/CoCoA, consistently improving performance by 7-40 percentage points.

-• Latency is comparable to or faster than the base decoder (contrastive computation is skipped when routing to a single stream), with ratios ranging from 0.88 to 1.01.
+• Latency is comparable to or faster than the base decoder (ratio 0.88-1.01) by skipping contrastive calculations when routing to single streams.

 Highlights & Insights

-• The insight that "most context-aware decoding reduces to a routing decision" is particularly compelling — experiments demonstrate that only 1–2% of tokens require contrastive mixing, challenging the fundamental assumption of CAD-family methods that mixing is needed at every step.
+• Routing Insight: The insight that most context-aware decoding reduces to routing is profound.
+Proving that only 1-2% of tokens need contrastive mixing challenges the "mix every step" assumption of the CAD family.

 Limitations & Future Work

-• Access to token-level logits is required, making the method inapplicable to black-box API models (e.g., the GPT series).
+• Requires access to token-level logits, making it inapplicable to black-box API models (e.g., GPT series).

-• Hyperparameters tuned on a single model are transferred directly; they may be suboptimal for new models or domains.
+• Hyperparameters were transferred from a single model; they may not be optimal for all domains.

-• Effectiveness on long-form generation (e.g., summarization, long-form QA) requires further investigation.
+• Effectiveness in long-form generation (e.g., summarization) requires further validation.

-• vs. CAD/AdaCAD/CoCoA: These methods continuously skew logits and cannot guarantee freedom from regression.
-NWCAD achieves precise fallback through explicit gating, fundamentally shifting the question from "how to mix" to "whether to mix."
+• vs CAD/AdaCAD/CoCoA: These methods continuously skew logits and cannot guarantee zero regression.
+NWCAD shifts the focus from "how to mix" to "whether to mix" via explicit gating.

 Rating

-• Novelty: ⭐⭐⭐⭐ The two-stage gating idea is clean and effective, though the core components (JS divergence, margin) are off-the-shelf tools.
+• Novelty: ⭐⭐⭐⭐ The two-stage gate is simple yet effective, though the components (JS divergence, margin) are standard.

-• Writing Quality: ⭐⭐⭐⭐⭐ Problem formulation is clear, the controlled experimental design is internally consistent, and figures are information-dense.
+• Writing Quality: ⭐⭐⭐⭐⭐ Problem definition is clear, and the logic is self-consistent.